 Priscilla Bowman's Abner 1018 got a significantly delayed release.
 Recorded in July 1958, Abner 1018 was held till February 1959, regardless of the commercial expectations that Vivian, Calvin, Jimmy, and Ewart had for it.
 Supposedly it got "tremendous pop exposure" in Chicago in February 1959 (Cash Box, February 28, 1959).
 The single was reviewed in Billboard on March 23, 1959 (p.
 52); it appeared in a company ad in the same issue (p.
 30).
 It was advertised in Cash Box on March 21 (p.
 39) and reviewed in Cash Box on March 28 (p.
 56), also being featured in a company ad for that date (p.
 38).

 Abner 1022 by Jo Ann Raven, a singer whose only previous release had been on Vee-Jayin October 1956, looks like another one that was recorded in 1958 and released in 1959.
 (We have neither matrix numbers nor a release announcement nor advertising on Abner 1022, so we can't be sure.)
 Ms. Raven was from Chicago, her real name was Jo Ann Rodrigues, and she leaned toward jazz.
 That's the entire bio we can provide for her.
-Obscure as her Vee-Jay had been, her Abner is more resistant to location.
-Although she probably never sold a record outside of Chicago, she was an artist of some talent and we wouldn't mind hearing this rarity.
+Obscure as her Vee-Jay had been, her Abner hasn't pinged on our radar screens yet.
+She probably never sold a record outside of Chicago, but she was an artist of some talent and we wouldn't mind hearing this rarity.

 With Abner 1024 and 1025, we have the products of separate outings by Jerry Butler and The Impressions, both toward the end of the previous year.
 Cash Box announced on December 20, 1958 (p.
 17) that Jerry Butler was in town to record.
 Ewart Abner said Butler's new single (Abner 1024) would be out on January 5.
 We don't know whether the company held to that date, but "Jerry Butler's Great New Release!" was in a company ad on January 31 (Cash Box, p.
 41).
 More followed on February 7 (p.
 6) and February 14 (p.
 6)